 These molecules are hydrophobic (water-fearing).
 They require the presence of dietary fat to trigger the release of bile and the formation of micelles - tiny transport bubbles that carry the vitamins across your intestinal lining.

-The data: Research suggests that taking Vitamin D3 with a fat-containing meal can increase absorption by 32–50% compared to taking it on an empty stomach.
+The data: Vitamin D3 absorption increases significantly with dietary fat — taking it with a fat-containing meal can increase absorption by 32–50% compared to taking it on an empty stomach.
 Taking these while fasting is often a waste of money.

 Water-soluble vitamins (B-complex, Vitamin C)

 These dissolve easily in water and do not require food for transport.
-However, high doses of Vitamin C or B3 (Niacin) can be acidic or irritating, leading to "flushing" or nausea if there is no food to buffer the stomach lining.
+Water-soluble vitamins are absorbed directly into the bloodstream through the intestinal lining — no bile or dietary fat needed.
+For most people, a standard B-complex or Vitamin C tablet taken with water during a fast will be absorbed efficiently.
+However, high doses of Vitamin C or B3 (Niacin) can be acidic or irritating, leading to flushing or nausea if there is no food to buffer the stomach lining.
+If you experience discomfort, splitting your dose or taking it with your first meal can help.

 The "insulin spike" myth